 - counterclockwise circle

 Next, demonstrate each signal: Tell your pendulum what signal you want it to use for “yes” as you demonstrate what the signal looks like (and feels like).
 Then do this for the "no" signal, again while demonstrating it.
-And finally for "maybe".
+And finally, do the same for the "maybe" signal.

 Here’s an example of how to program the "yes" signal: Holding the pendulum in position, say “When I ask a question and the answer is yes, move like this, in a clockwise circle.” (or whatever signal you've chose for "yes").
 Say this as you swing the pendulum in the yes signal.